elexis/elexis-environment/elexis-environment.md

 * A static IP address with a hostname in your domain for the server hosting this environment.
 This hostname has to be resolvable by all clients.

+* A Linux system to host.
+Linux behaves different to Windows and OS X w.r.t. network handling.
+Only in a linux system the web container will see the real IP behind the HTTP requests.

 # Installation

 Clone this repository to a directory on your server.
 Assert `docker-compose` is [installed](https://docs.docker.com/compose/install/).